 Images of individuals with progeria are arresting: they show young children who resemble people in the advanced stages of age, complete with bald heads and wrinkled skin.
 But what is progeria?
 Also known as Hutchinson-Gilford progeria syndrome, this genetic condition causes rapid, premature aging, both in a child's physical appearance and overall health.

-Can someone live with progeria, and is there a cure for this seemingly insane disease?
+Can someone live with progeria, and is there a cure for this seemingly unexplainable disease?
 Scientists haven't been able to treat progeria yet, but new facts and information point to hope for the future.

 It's Not An Inherited Condition